 A few things to know about our heroine Phyrne Fisher: She’s a fashionable feminist in 1928 Melbourne.
 She’s a wealthy aristocrat, and she’s a private detective who can fly a plane.

-She also drives her Hispano-Suiza car like she’s on a race track at all times, and she wears trousers when it’s convenient.
+She also drives her Hispano-Suiza car like she’s on a race track at all times and wears trousers when it’s convenient.
 She’d never be caught without her pearl-handled pistol or a bottle of chompers.

 In this installment (#18 in the series of 20; no need to read them in order), she and her household — her indomitable sidekick Dot, Phyrne’s adopted daughters, and their dog Molly — decamp to the beaches of Queenscliff for a bit of fun in the sun.